 A review of the concept plan and narrative supplied by the Applicant is provided in the planning memo appended to this report.
-The details most important for this discussion are provided below.
+The details most important for the City Council's discussion are provided in this report.

 ISSUE BEFORE THE CITY COUNCIL: